hershdhillon/centos7/README.md

 # centos7
-Centos7 image with necessary Pythons and Packages for a VFX stack.
+Centos7 image with necessary python installations and various rpm packages for a VFX stack.